← Back to AiCitationChecker

 Free — $0

-Daily credit allowance — enough to audit a short manuscript or excerpt.
+Daily credit allowance — enough to verify a typical reference list.
 Refreshed every day.
 No credit card, no subscription.

 Silver — $9.99

 90 days of access + 2,500 credits.
 One-time purchase, no auto-renewal.
-Covers dozens of full manuscripts.
+Covers dozens of full bibliographies.

 Gold — $19.99